PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 Allow 3–4 hours each way.

-Drive as far up Road 191 on the north side of El Yunque as you can.
-Park on the side of the road.
-Walk up hill beyond the gate for about ¼ kilometer.
+Walk up hill beyond the gate at end of RT 191 for about ¼ kilometer.
 The trail head is marked with a sign on your right.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid ... then don't do it!
 Read more about Safety →